 The worst type of food that someone can consume is trans fats.
 Trans fats can be found in margarine sticks and fried foods, such as French fries and potato chips.

 There are two types of trans fats found in foods: Natural and Artificial.
-Natural trans fats are created in the gut of some animals, and foods produced from these animals like milk or meat may contain minor quantities of trans fats.
-Artificial trans fats are created in an industrial process combining hydrogen with liquid vegetable oils to make them more solid.
+Trans fats can be found in the gut of certain animals.
+Foods made from these animals, such as milk or meat, may contain small amounts of trans fats.
+They are created in an industrial process combining hydrogen with liquid vegetable oils to make them more solid.
 This chemical process is called partial hydrogenation.
 It is ideal for the food industry because it can be reused in deep-fat frying and has a high melting point and smooth texture.

 On top of that, it increases the shelf life and enhances the flavor of oils and foods that contain them.
 Simplifying it, trans fats give foods a desirable taste and texture.
 In the case of pre-packaged food, it’s most likely to have trans fats.